In West, region of guns and suicide, outreach to curb deaths

 "Suicide is a tragedy no matter how it's done," said Carey, whose adult daughter killed herself with a mix of alcohol and antidepressants a few years ago on the East Coast.
 However, he sees the logic in trying gun-specific prevention strategies in towns like Montrose, where guns are an integral part of daily life.

 "It's very expedient for people to commit suicide by a firearm, without too much forethought," Carey said.
 "Unfortunately, it's generally effective."

-So at the urging of a local police commander, Carey agreed last year to participate in the Gun Shop Project, a state-funded pilot program in which gun sellers and range operators in five western Colorado counties were invited to help raise awareness about suicide.
+At the urging of a local police commander, Carey agreed last year to participate in the Gun Shop Project, a state-funded program in which gun sellers and range operators in five western Colorado counties were invited to help raise awareness about suicide.
 It's a tentative but promising bid to open up a conversation on a topic that's been virtually taboo in these Western states: the intersection of guns and suicide.

 "Suicide is one of those morose subjects that a lot of us don't want to talk about," he said.
 "But it's all too common.
 I believe any method of suicide prevention is worth a good hard try."

 Across the U.S., suicides account for nearly two-thirds of all gun deaths — far outnumbering gun homicides.
 In 2014, according to federal data, there were 33,599 firearm deaths; 21,334 of them were suicides.
 That figure represents about half of all suicides that year; but in several western Colorado counties, and in some other Rocky Mountain states with high gun-ownership rates, more than 60 percent of suicides involve firearms.